simplenetes-io/simplenetes_io/docs/PROVISIONING.md

 ### About hosts

 Each host is created as a sub directory inside the cluster project.
-Each host has a new `id_rsa` key generated (unless configured differently) and a `host.env` vars file created.
-A `host-superuser.env` file is also created for super user access to the host.
+Each host has a new `id_rsa` key generated (unless configured differently) and a _host.env_ file (listing environment variables) created.
+A _host-superuser.env_ file is also created for super user access to the host.

 Using the superuser account we have provisioned the host by installing podman, creating the regular user and performing configurations.
 The `EXPOSE` variable in the `host.env` file states which ports should be open to the public.
 This is then configured using `firewalld` (if it is installed):